-This global shift to remote working has however emphasised the dependence of the world economy on state-of-the-art telecoms infrastructure.
-With this in mind, we expect to see increased investment in the sector in general and an acceleration of investment in 5G rollouts, with spending trickling down from core network improvements to ancillary system upgrades and replacements.
-Consequently, we expect demand for billing, charging and CRM software in our core telecoms market to continue to grow.
+The global experience of enforced remote working - still in place in many economies - has continued to emphasise the dependence of the world economy on state-of-the-art telecoms infrastructure.
+We are seeing high levels of investment in the sector in general, and an acceleration of investment in 5G rollouts, with spending trickling down from core network improvements to ancillary system upgrades and replacements.
+We therefore fully expect demand for billing, charging, CRM and digital customer experience software in our core telecoms market to continue to grow.